-Explore this regularly updated list of upcoming one-time volunteer opportunities!
-For more information or to sign up, please contact email@example.com.
+Explore this regularly updated list of volunteer opportunities!
+For more information or to sign up, please contact firstname.lastname@example.org.
 If you'd like to request to have your service opportunity posted here, please submit our form!

 To learn about long-term volunteer opportunities, visit our Community Partner Directory.

 Also, if you're interested in our annual Husky Day of Service, check it out and register!

 *Check out our new Advocacy & Activism opportunities to see a variety of ways to be involved in social justice!*

 Help Teach Computer Science to Kids - Westbrook Middle School is looking for a volunteer intern to help teach computer science.
 They tend to do work on computer science topics on Wednesdays and would welcome an intern on any of the following time frames each Wednesday: between 7:45-11:30 AM or 12:25-1:25 PM.

 Be a STEM Sister - STEM Sisters are USM students and working professionals who have a passion for STEM and want to make a commitment to introduce high school girls to the wonderful world of STEM.
 Volunteers commit to outreach 3 times a semester at Portland's Public High Schools and the Portland Public Library where they host and facilitate hour long STEM sessions that involve any combination of career exploration, STEM exploration, STEM activities, and good conversation.
 Flexible times are available and volunteers are paired up with another fellow student or working professional in the STEM field.
 Contact Sarah Chang at email@example.com or go to STEM Sisters on the Service-Learning & Volunteering home page for more information.